vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.0/README.md

-# VMware vSphere Security Configuration and Hardening Guide
+# VMware Cloud Foundation Security Configuration and Hardening Guide

-The VMware vSphere Security Configuration and Hardening Guide (SCG) is the baseline for hardening and auditing guidance for VMware Cloud Foundation and the components within.
+The VMware Cloud Foundation (VCF) Security Configuration and Hardening Guide (SCG) is the baseline for hardening and auditing guidance for VCF and the components within.
 It has long served as guidance for virtualization administrators looking to protect their infrastructure.

 Security is always a tradeoff, and turning on all security features, to their highest levels of security, often impedes day-to-day administration efforts.
 The goal of this guide is to be a core set of security best practices that inform administrators.
 It is not a catalogue of all available security controls, but instead a reasonable baseline on which to build.

-This guide was developed with VMware Cloud Foundation 9.0.1 and supersedes all earlier versions and guidance.
+This guide was developed with VMware Cloud Foundation 9.0.2 and supersedes all earlier versions and guidance.

 ## VMware ESXi versus VMware ESX